Dalcoin/NTS/nts_read_me.txt

       1.5.5: Adding 1.4 SM values to 1.5.0

       1.5.5.m: Enhanced 1.4 SM and MM routines with ECC.

+      2.0.0: Adding tabled values for various polytropic expansions, complete with 1.4 SM and MM SM data, and causality limit.

       Update:

-      2.0.0: Adding tabled values for various polytropic expansions, complete with 1.4 SM and MM SM data, and causality limit.
+      2.5.0: Added speed of sound (SOS) at central densities for both Maximum Mass and 1.4 Mass Neutron Star tables.
 [Current Version]

       Upcomming:

-      2.0.5: Cleaning option for single gamma match.
+      2.5.5: Cleaning option for single gamma match.

 ------------------------------------------------------------------------------------------------------------------------------------------------------|
                                                                                                                                                       |
       Simple Directions:                                                                                                                              |
                                                                                                                                                       |
       1.)
-Inport EOS that is exactly 97 values long with Energy density, Pressure, and Density in that order.
+Inport EOS that is exactly 97 values long with Energy density, Pressure,and Density; in that order.
 Put in file titled 'eosin.don'          |
                                                                                                                                                       |
       2.)
 Set values in file titled 'in.don' Default values should be '3 false false 1'                                                               |
                                                                                                                                                       |